 Crisis in the Central African Republic

 As co-lead of the Food Security Cluster, FAO plays a crucial role in food security coordination, as well as needs assessment and analysis, thus enabling timely decision-making.
-Strategic partnership between FAO and the World Food Programme (WFP) is essential in order to prevent duplications in the crisis response, ensure a greater impact of implemented projects and increase cost-efficiency of both agencies operating in the country.
-In fact, people benefiting from FAO's assistance also received food rations from WFP to reduce the risk that families will eat the seeds instead of planting them.
+Strategic partnership between FAO and the World Food Programme (WFP) is essential in the crisis response.
+To maximize the impact of implemented projects, families benefiting from FAO's assistance have also received food rations from WFP to reduce the risk of eating seeds instead of planting them.